-In the above formula T, RH, $\sigma_T$ and $\sigma{RH}$ , represent, respectively, the screen level temperature and relative humidity, and their assumed observational errors, and the subscripts oiand fi represent the observation i and the forecast value interpolated to the point i; the summation is done over the total number of observation observation points, N. Mahfouf (1991) has validated the two methods described above with a one-column version of the Météo-France forecast model using data from the HAPEX-MOBILHY 1986 field experiment.
+In the above formula T, RH, $\sigma_T$ and $\sigma{RH}$ , represent, respectively, the screen level temperature and relative humidity, and their assumed observational errors, and the subscripts oi and fi represent the observation i and the forecast value interpolated to the point i; the summation is done over the total number of observation observation points, N. Mahfouf (1991) has validated the two methods described above with a one-column version of the Météo-France forecast model using data from the HAPEX-MOBILHY 1986 field experiment.
 Data from this campaign provided at various locations simultaneous information about soil moisture content and low-level atmospheric parameters, i.e. temperature, relative humidity, wind speed.
-When using observations of temperature and relative humidity, both the sequential and variational technique converge towards the neutron probe estimates of soil moisture, starting from arbitrary initial values of soil moisture (Fig 5).
-Mahfouf (1991) assumed that there is a priori no useful information in the first-guess which is certainly incorrect with an operational model of some skill; in realistic applications a background term should be added to the cost-function.
+When using observations of temperature and relative humidity, both the sequential and variational technique converge towards the neutron probe estimates of soil moisture, starting from arbitrary initial values of soil moisture (Fig. 5).

-Figure 5: Evolution of the surface (left pannel) and root (right pannel) soil moisture contents during the sequential assimilation on 4-5 July 1986.
+Figure 5Evolution of the surface (left panel) and root (right panel) soil moisture contents during the sequential assimilation on 4-5 July 1986.
 Dotted curves indicate the observed values.
 The site is HAPEX-MOBILHY.
 (From Mahfouf 1991).